hoelzer-lab/hypro/howto_conda_package.md

 conda-build <path-to-recipe-dir>
 ```

-Optional, you may set the **--prefix-length** parameter (requires an INT).
-Otherwise conda-build gives a loooong placeholder to certain directories created during building process.
+Optional, you may set the `--prefix-length` parameter (requires an INT).
+Otherwise `conda-build` gives a loooong placeholder to certain directories created during building process.

-Generally, conda-build creates two environments for different purposes: build and test.
+Generally, `conda-build` creates two environments for different purposes: build and test.

-Conda-build performs the following steps ([source](https://docs.conda.io/projects/conda-build/en/latest/concepts/recipehtml#conda-build-process)):
+`conda-build` performs the following steps ([source](https://docs.conda.io/projects/conda-build/en/latest/concepts/recipehtml#conda-build-process)):

 1. Reads the metadata (meta.yaml).
 2. Downloads the source into a cache.
 3. Extracts the source into the source directory.
 4. Applies any patches.
 5. Re-evaluates the metadata, if source is necessary to fill any metadata values.
 6. Creates a build environment and then installs the build dependencies there.
-Those are dependencies necessary to build the package (e.g. gitor pip for source loading, python for installing a python package)
+Those are dependencies necessary to build the package (e.g. `git` or `pip` for source loading, python for installing a python package)
 7. Runs the build script.
 The current working directory is the source directory with environment variables set.
 The build script installs into the build environment.
-In case of a python tools, this simply calls the setup.py in the source directory.
+In case of a python tool, this simply calls the setup.py in the source directory.
 8. Performs some necessary post-processing steps, such as shebang and rpath.
 9. Creates a conda package containing all the files in the build environment that are new from step 5, along with the necessary conda package metadata.
 10. Tests the new conda package if the recipe includes tests (required for upload to bioconda later on):